Matroids, Delta-matroids and Embedded Graphs: Delta-matroids from ribbon graphs

 In general, the set system $D_n(G)$ is not a delta-matroid.
-For example, if $G$ is the plane graph obtained by taking a triangle and adding an edge in parallel with one of the edges, then $D_2(G)$ is not a delta-matroid.
+For example, if $G$ is the plane graph obtained by taking a triangle with edges 1, 2, 3 and adding an edge 4 in parallel with edge 3, then $\F_2(G)=\{ \emptyset, \{3,4\},\{1,2,3,4\} \}$ and it is readily seen that $D_2(G)$ is not a delta-matroid.
 Also, if $G$ is non-orientable $D_1(G)$ may not be a delta-matroid.
 Consider, for example, the ribbon graph $G$ of Euler genus 2 obtained by adding an interlaced non-orientable loop to a plane 2-cycle.

-It is enlightening to observe that the fact that $D_1(G)$ forms a delta-matroid but, in general, $D_n(G)$ does not reflects the fact mentioned at the start of this section that adding one edge to a quasi-tree results in a ribbon subgraph with one additional boundary component, but adding $n>1$ one edges can result in a ribbon subgraph with anything between 1 and $n+1$ boundary components.